yoku2010/just-code/utility/README.md

 ### Merge PDF Files
 > To merge two pdf files and create a single file using pyPdf library.

-### Casandra Operations
+### Cassandra Operations
-> To create table and add/update/delete/select data from cassandra database.
+> To create table and add/update/delete/select data from Cassandra database.